Sonic the Hedgehog 2 (8-bit) AutoDemo

 - No sound is made when falling.

-- Badniks, bosses, end of act panels, chaos emeralds, and monitors are all entirely absent.
+- Badniks, bosses, end of act panels, Chaos Emeralds, and monitors are all entirely absent.
 Explosion graphics are present in the ROM though.

-- The zone order is noticeably different from the final game: Green Hill and Sky High are the first two zones, followed by several acts with no data (trying to load these acts results in a blank screen).
+- The zone order is noticeably different from the final game: Green Hills and Sky High are the first two zones, followed by several acts with no data (trying to load these acts results in a blank screen).
 Under Ground Zone is played next, followed by what appears to be a single act of an extremely early Gimmick Mountain.
 Aqua Lake, Scrambled Egg, and Crystal Egg are not present in this prototype, but would most likely have been the third, sixth, and seventh zones respectively.

 Download GG Sonic 2 Auto Demo Prototype (1991-12-05)